 “There has been overwhelmingly customer feedback that people want access to open bootloaders on HTC phones.
 I want you to know that we’ve listened.
 Today, I’m confirming we will no longer be locking the bootloaders on our devices.
 Thanks for your passion, support and patience,” Peter Chou, CEO of HTC”

-Take a look and our article on Android vs iPhone to see which smartphone and mobile platform is best for you.
+Take a look at our article on Android vs iPhone to see which smartphone and mobile platform is best for you.

 Source Facebook